Things to do in Chiang Rai Province

 Doi Mae Salong

-Doi Mae Salong is located in the north western corner of Chiang Rai province just 6km from Myanmar.
-The peak is at an elevation of 1,367m and is accessed via a steep road.
-The area offers a range of minority villages and plantations including tea, coffee and fruits.
+Doi Mae Salong is located in the north western corner of Chiang Rai province, just 6km from Myanmar.
+The peak is at an elevation of 1,367m and is accessed via a very steep road.
+The area is home to many ethnic villages and tea, fruit and coffee plantations.

-The most popular time to visit Doi Mae Salong is between December and Januray when the flower are in full bloom all over the mountain.
-Doi Mae Salong is best reached by spending a night in the village of Tha Ton then taking a songtaew from there in the early morning.
+The most popular time to visit Doi Mae Salong is between December and Januray when flowers are in full bloom all over the mountain.
+Doi Mae Salong is best reached by spending a night in the village of Tha Ton from where you can take songtaew in the early morning.

 Chiang Rai Hot Springs

 Thailand is hot but in the winter Chiang Rai is in a place of its own.
 When the mountain air drops to freezing one of the best things to do in Chiang Rai is to soak away in a natural hot spring.
 Here is a selection of hot springs to keep you visiting the Chiang Rai attractions all year round.